HAS-Tools-Fall2020/homework-csalcedo959/Submissions/05_Week5/Salcedo_HW5.md

  |dtype |float64|

  The column "Day" is composed as follows:
+ (LC - Note I added a line here to get your table to format)

  | Count | 11592.000000 |
  | ----- | ------------ |
  |Mean  |15.724379|